GCSEPhysics

 View mark scheme hint

-Explain how friction affects the motion of objects.
+Explain how friction affects the motion of an object.
 [4 marks]

 4 marks